 by Dr. Suzy Feigofsky

 Dr. Feigofsky is a guest blogger for InCrowd this month.
 You can learn more about her here.
 This is a part of a series of women in medicine sharing their experiences when we asked, “What does it mean to you to be a woman in medicine?”
-Check our blog for upcoming pieces and go here to read past ones.
+Check our blog for upcoming pieces and you can find our previous pieces here:

 Interested in participating?
 Reach out to us via email@example.com.